Unseen Work: A Definition and Diagnostic for Complex Systems

 A working definition

-Unseen work is the ongoing labour required to sustain viable conditions for people, systems and transformation, which is not recognised as work within the formal structure of value.
+Unseen work is the ongoing labour required to sustain viable conditions for people, systems and transformation, yet which remains unrecognised as work within the formal structures of value.

 Three elements are always present: